24u/fmRESTor.php/README.md

 * PHP >= 5.6
 * PHP cURL
-* FileMaker Server 17 or 18
+* FileMaker Server 17, 18 or 19

-Usage (with use composer)
+Usage (with composer)
 -